-- Gestural prompting includes pointing to, looking at, moving, or touching an item or area to indicate a correct response.
+- Gestural prompting includes pointing to comparing the two online therapy platforms, looking at, moving, or touching an item or area to indicate a correct response.

 - Positional prompting involves arranging the materials so that the correct item is close to or in front of the child.
 For example, if a task consists of picking a picture of an object from a group of three pictures, you might initially arrange the pictures so that the correct choice is directly in front of your child, while the two incorrect choices are on the other side of the table.
 As your child progresses, the other cards can be gradually moved closer until they are even with the correct choice.

 Prompts are used to help your child learn the response required and then faded so your child can do the task independently.
 It is always our goal to make your child independent, so we have a “least to most” philosophy regarding prompting.
 We always use the least amount of prompting needed to help the child realize what is required but make sure the child is not relying on us for the correct response every time.